-2. The manuscripts/papers should show the sufficient evidence of research (as a research paper or comprehensive review) and must be unpublished previously.
+2. The manuscript/paper should show the sufficient evidence of research (as a research paper or comprehensive review) and must be unpublished previously.

 3. Authors must send an abstract of the paper within 250 words and 5 Keywords.
 The authors may add Acknowledgements, if necessary.

-4. All manuscript must be in font style of Times New Roman, size: 12 and submitted only in Microsoft Word format.
+4. All manuscripts must be in font style of Times New Roman, size 12 and submitted only in Microsoft Word format.